Never Knowing Fatigue

 One of Carnegie’s first projects was to supply America with libraries that could be used free by anyone.
 Such establishments were rare when he set to work.
 He spent more than $50 million on the effort, building 1,946 library buildings in the U.S. Meanwhile he donated bountifully to colleges, universities, museums, and research groups.
 He gave no-strings endowments and pensions to many people, including teachers and professors.
 He established the Carnegie Hero Fund Commission in 1904 to recognize and reward heroism in North America; the organization has distributed more than $30 million in benefits and prizes over the years.
 “It is the fund,” he said, “that may be considered my pet.”

 Carnegie’s ego remained formidable.
 He became, writes David Nasaw, an “all-purpose expert” on how to live, “willing to dispense advice on just about any topic” to people who wrote to him, including members of the public, journalists, and politicians.
 Someone sent him a letter asking for dietary guidance.
 In reply, he described his habits as “just in the middle” – some meat but not a lot, and an “abstainer” with liquor except what his doctor ordered.
-The doctor ordered half a glass of expensive Scotch at lunch and another at dinner, every day without fail; Carnegie complied.
-The size of the glass is not known.
+The doctor ordered half a glass of expensive Scotch at lunch and another at dinner, every day without fail; Carnegie cheerfully complied.

 He poured time and money into the pursuit of world peace – writing checks, speaking at conferences, conducting correspondence, and, to borrow a phrase from Evelyn Waugh, studying interesting papers about plebiscites in Poland.
 He believed peace was nigh, that humanity was advancing apace, that progress was swift and sure.
 In a letter to the New York Times in 1907 (published on page one of the paper) he proclaimed, “The world is growing better….Men are more kindly disposed, more charitable, more solicitous for others, less selfish.”
 Soon, he said, war will be a “thing of the past.
 Oh, yes, indeed!”
 In 1910 he founded the Carnegie Endowment for International Peace.

 In common with many people in the early years of the 20th century, Carnegie believed that world amity would be generated by science and machines, aided by a “league of nations” or “league of peace.”
 Among the recent events shaping this societal outlook were the airplane flight of the Wright Brothers in 1903, the expansion of radio communications in 1901, the Exposition Universelle of 1900 in Paris, the Hague Convention of 1899, the first modern Olympics in Athens in 1896, and, to reach further back, the Congress of Berlin of 1878, the laying of a successful transatlantic telegraph cable in 1866, and the Great Exhibition of 1851 in London.
-(The latter event was organized by Prince Albert, entranced, like Carnegie, by the technical miracles of the 19th century.
-See here for a profile of the prince.
-See here for a telecommunications timeline.)
+(The latter event was organized by Prince Albert, entranced, like Carnegie, by the technical miracles of the 19th century.)

 Carnegie’s conviction about the coming of peace shows his wonderful optimism and also his ability to close his mind to things he wished to avoid, such as Europe’s seething nationalist tensions, huge standing armies, accelerating arms race, and the conviction of millions of its citizens that war is actually better for humanity than peace – that battle is the source of true progress, deep progress – that a good fight would be a slap of spicy aftershave upon the collective morning face of a generation of coddled young men.
 This belief in the “regenerating value of violence,” to use a phrase of journalist and historian Geoffrey Wheatcroft – in the “purifying” effects of war, to quote writer Walter Kirn – was fully as widespread in 1900 as hopes for peace.